Chiara Rebagliati

 Chiara Rebagliati (born 23 January 1997) is an Italian archer.
 She won the gold medal in the women's recurve event at the 2022 World Games held in Birmingham, Alabama, United States.
 She competed in the women's individual, women's team and mixed team events at the 2020 Summer Olympics held in Tokyo, Japan.
 She studied at University of Insubria.

-She won the silver medal in the women's team event at the 2022 Mediterranean Games held in Oran, Algeria.
+Rebagliati won the silver medal in the women's team event at the 2022 Mediterranean Games held in Oran, Algeria.
 She also competed in the women's individual event.

+She won the silver medal in the women's individual recurve event at the 2025 World Games held in Chengdu, China.